Foreign relations of France: Foreign aid

 In the second half of the 20th century, France increased its expenditures in foreign aid greatly, to become second only to the United States in total aid amongst the Western powers and first on a per capita basis.
 By 1968 France was paying out $855 million per year in aid far more than either West Germany or the United Kingdom.
 The vast majority of French aid was directed towards Africa and the Middle East, usually either as a lever to promote French interests or to help with the sale of French products (e.g. arms sales).
 France also increased its expenditures on other forms of aid sending out skilled individuals to developing countries to provide technical and cultural expertise.

 The combination of aid money, arms sales, and diplomatic alignments helped to erase the memory of the Suez Crisis and the Algerian War in the Arab world and France successfully developed amicable relationships with the governments of many of the Middle Eastern states.
 Nasser and de Gaulle, who shared many similarities, cooperated on limiting American power in the region.
 Nasser proclaimed France as the only friend of Egypt in the West.
 France and Iraq also developed a close relationship with business ties, joint military training exercises, and French assistance in Iraq's nuclear program in the 1970s.
 France improved relations with its former colony Syria, and eroded cultural links were partially restored.

 In terms of trade France did receive some benefits from the improved relations with the Middle East.
 French trade with the Middle East increased by over fifty percent after de Gaulle's reforms.
 The weaponry industries benefited most as France soon had lucrative contracts with many of the regimes in the Middle East and North Africa, though these contracts account for a negligible part of France's economy.

 De Gaulle had hoped that by taking a moderate path and not strongly supporting either side France could take part in the Middle East peace process between Israel and the Arab nations.
 Instead it has been excluded from any major role.

+Nicolas de Rivière, the Permanent Representative of France to the United Nations, thanked to Mesdames Bahous, Russell and Kanem for their briefings in Gaza war, and to reiterate France's full support for UN Women, UNICEF and UNFPA in their engagement to help the people of Gaza.
+Furthermore, France welcomed the agreement, which led to the release of dozens of hostages and a truce.